Cantonese slang: Types of slang

-Two way of talking in Cantonese slang is "Moh lei tau."
+Another way of talking in Cantonese slang is "Moh lei tau."
 Chow Sing Chi, a comedy actor, started the slang in the 1990s.
 "Moh lei tau" became popular with younger people and secondary school students, and the groups began to use it.
 The slang made Chow well-known and financially prosperous.
 Some prominent members of Hong Kong society believed that the slang was lowering the quality of the language and asked youth to stop using it.
 Sue Wright, author of One Country, Two Systems, Three Languages: A Survey of Changing Language Use in Hong Kong, said in 1997 that "The rage is over now; the role of television in starting it remains indisputable."

 Attitudes towards slang

 The authorities in Hong Kong monitor film and television for slang, removing what is considered to be inappropriate.
-Kingsley Bolton and Christopher Hutton, the authors of "Bad Boys and Bad Language: Chòu háu and the Sociolinguistics of Swear Words in Cantonese," said that Hong Kong authorities have far less tolerance of vulgar words than in western societies such as the United Kingdom and that aspect is "seems to distinguish the situation" in Hong Kong.
+Kingsley Bolton and Christopher Hutton, the authors of "Bad Boys and Bad Language: Chòu háu and the Sociolinguistics of Swear Words in Cantonese," said that Hong Kong authorities have far less tolerance of vulgar words than in western societies such as the United Kingdom and that aspect "seems to distinguish the situation" in Hong Kong.